appsparkler/study/web/security/caroline-wong/class.md

     1. define data that needs to be protected
     1. follow well known measures to encrypt
 - outsource the responsibility of storing sensitive data to credible 3rd parties

+### 3 - Injection
+- occurs when there's an opportunity for a user to provide an input and the application handles it incorrectly.
+- Types of injection
+    - cross-site scripting occurs when
+        - application doesn't neutralize user input
+        - doesn't verify the input is safe, legitimate and in the correct format
+        - example, we have a form where user has to fill out DOB, and our responsibility is that we verify the data before processing it - for ex. we verify the data for 6-digits.
+So if the user sends some malicious code, it will not be processed further.
+    - SQL injection
+        - is an attack to create, read, update or delete something in BE SQL
+        - again, take advantage of unmonitored user input field to trick application
+        -